jman-lives/falloutThunderbirds_CHARGEN/player_traits_instructions.md

 - +40% to Speech and barter when talking to the opposite sex
 - -1 Charisma when talking to the same sex
 - -40% to Speech and barter when talking to the same sex

-**Restrictions:**
+- Roleplay effect
+- The GM keeps track of interaction bonuses/defecits **Restrictions:**
 - Only Humans can choose this trait